contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/03_collaborate/01_collaborate.md

 ![TM Repository](images/TM_repository.png "Team member repository")

-The team owner shares projects with you but you can also share projects with the team.
+The team owner shares projects with you.
+And you can also share projects with the team.

 In your repository, click on a project's menu to use the *Share* action.